souyahia/express-typescript-template/README.md

 [Jest](https://jestjs.io/) is the testing framework used in this project.
 The framework is used with the [ts-jest](https://www.npmjs.com/package/ts-jest) to allow the writing and execution of tests in TypeScript without compilation.

 Jest will execute every test file located in the `/spec` directory and ending with `.spec.ts`.
 The coverage report is generated in the LCOV format, and located in the `/coverage` directory.

-To run the tests, use the following command :
-> `npm run test`

-To run the tests and generate a coverage report, use the following command :
-> `npm run test:coverage`